MeteoSwiss/opendata/docs/general/download.md

 ## How CSV files are structured

 ### Data granularity
 For all types of data MeteoSwiss uses standard granularities.
-Depending on the application not all granularites are available.
+Depending on the application not all granularities are available.

-For [Ground-based measurements](/a-data-groundbased) the lowest granulartiy is usually called 'original data' (Originalwert).
+For [Ground-based measurements](/a-data-groundbased) the lowest granularity is usually called 'original data' (`Originalwert`).
 Higher granularities are called 'aggregations' or 'aggregated values'.
 The World Meteorological Organization (WMO) does issue guidelines on how national weather services have to aggregate values and MeteoSwiss does follow these guidelines.

 :::tip